Everyone Needs Smokefree Air

 We are all familiar with “Good News/Bad News” stories.
 The issue with Smokefree Shreveport is certainly one of those stories.
-Last month the Shreveport City Council voted 5-2 to endorse a comprehensive ordinance that would have prohibited smoking in virtually all businesses including bars and casinos.
+In July, 2020, the Shreveport City Council voted 5-2 to endorse a comprehensive ordinance that would have prohibited smoking in virtually all businesses including bars and casinos.
 This would have substantially closed the gaps in Louisiana’s statewide law, which went into effect in 2007, and would have made Shreveport the 30th municipality in the state to pass a comprehensive law.

 The local Coalition did an outstanding job of delivering messages to members, all of which were read into the record during the virtual council meeting.
 There were dozens and dozens of responses in support of the original timeline and fewer than five notes in opposition.
 The industry did put in a statement which centered on an anticipated loss of revenue and a loss of jobs.
 The only proof offered was a statement suggesting New Orleans and Baton Rouge gaming sites lost 15% as a result of their smokefree ordinances.
 No mention was made of job losses (if any) or whether or not those financial “losses” have been recouped since.

 The good news is that Shreveport closed gaps in its smokefree ordinance.
 The bad news is that the industry successfully delayed the implementation of the bar and casino provisions until August 1, 2021.